 According to the

-I am a collector of pictures and surprised Google hasn’t banned me with my 11,000 pictures.
+I am a collector of pictures and surprised Google hasn’t banned me from my 11,000+ pictures.
 I love collecting memories and not things.
-When you are out with your kids
+When you are out with your kid’s snap tons of pictures or at least one good one that shows their full profile.
+This will aid in finding them should they get lost.

 10. Free Child safety kits

-Here are a list of places you can get these free kits:
+Here is a list of places you can get these free kits:

 Ask around in your area.
 There are some school picture photographers that offer safety ID cards.
 Your local park district might host family events or even your local police/fire station.